 For those in to the arts there are nearly always music, theatre, and dance performances at several venues to be enjoyed.
-Theatre, dance and concerts find homes at Queen’s Hall and the newly-completed National Academy for the Performing Arts (NAPA) in Port of Spain.
+Theatre, dance and concerts find homes at the Central Bank Auditorium, Queen’s Hall, and the National Academy for the Performing Arts (NAPA) in Port of Spain and San Fernando.
 The CLR James Auditorium at Cipriani Labour College in Valsayn has become a popular theatre venue, and the University of the West Indies (UWI) in St. Augustine a more serious one.
 In south Trinidad, the main performance space is Naparima Bowl in San Fernando.
 See our Arts & Culture section for more information.

 Around Port of Spain, Ariapita Avenue – sometimes just called “The Avenue” – is a microcosm of the bar and lounge experience in Trinidad, but there are popular hangouts in all the major towns like St Augustine, Trincity, Arima, Chaguanas and San Fernando.
 Hotels have modern and well-equipped bars and lounges, often with great ambiance.